Civil Rights

 Most Common Types of Civil Rights Cases

-Here at Singleton Schreiber, we represent victims who have experienced all types of civil rights violations.
-However, the most common ones include:
+At Singleton Schreiber, we represent victims who have experienced all types of civil rights violations.
+Common civil rights violations include discrimination and police misconduct.

 Discrimination